trentadosics/Flashlight-PCB/5 Kit DIY/Instructions.md

 ["How to solder! (beginner's guide)"](https://www.youtube.com/watch?v=3jAw41LRBxU&list=PLFAKEVrt2z7I&index=1&t=5s)

 ### Final step
-- Insert the CR2032 battery into the battery holder (becareful: the battery holder's positive terminal should touch the positive side of the battery!)
+- Insert the CR2032 battery into the battery holder (important: the positive terminal of the battery holder must be aligned with the positive side (+) of the battery)
 - Press the push button to test the flashlight